apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 KVM supports VM snapshots when using NFS shared storage.
 If raw block storage is used (i.e. Ceph), then VM snapshots are not possible, since there is no possibility to write RAM memory content anywhere.
-In such cases you can use as an alternative :ref:`storage-based-snapshots-kvm`
+In such cases you can use as an alternative `Storage-based VM snapshots on KVM`_

 If you need more information about VM snapshots on VMware, check out the VMware documentation and the VMware Knowledge Base, especially